1. Introduction and context

 - Mean sea level around the UK has risen by approximately 1.4 mm/year from the start of the 20th century.

-For further information, see Adaptation Scotland's summary of the UK Climate Projections for Scotland (published January 2021).
+For further information on these changes, see Adaptation Scotland's summary of the UK Climate Projections for Scotland (published January 2021).
 This resource is intended to help build common understanding on the future climate that Scotland will experience.

 1.1 Statutory framework for adaptation